tom-halpin/pe-dojo-book/README.md

 ## Download

-To download a copy of the ebook use one of the following links:
+To download a copy of the eBook use one of the following links:

 * [Light mode](https://github.com/tom-halpin/pe-dojo-book/blob/main/export/product-engineering-light.pdf)